JABaber/ST558Project/README.md

 ## Exploratory Data Analysis (EDA)

+Now that we can easily query pokeAPI, it’s time to grab some nicely formatted data and analyze it with tables and graphs.

 ### Create My Data Sets

+Before I start, I want to make sure I get the variables I want, so I create vectors containing variable names for Pokemon and berries.

 ``` r
 # These are the variables I am going to be working with in my EDA for pokemon and berries